garagehive/garagehive.github.io/docs/garagehive-copydocument.md

 Then select the "Document Type" you would like to copy.

-> Tip - Posted Jobsheets are refered to as Posted Orders.
+> Tip - Posted Jobsheets are referred to as Posted Orders.

 Use the 3 dots (...) to select the document you want to copy.